kchalasa/DataCleansingandAnalysis/CodeBook.md

 Selected quantitative features (66) are included for each of the 30 volunteers ("person") and six of their 6 physical activities ("activity").
 So in this dataset there are only 180 aggregated records, one record per each activity for each person.

-## Variables in the "tidydata.txt"
+## Variables

-Below is the description for the variables included in the data set for the course project.
-Each of these features or variables were collected from sensors
-(the accelerometer and gyroscope 3-axial raw signals) of the Samsung Galaxy S II phone in the orginal study.
+Below is the description for the variables included in the "tidydata.txt" data set for this course project.
+Each of the features or variables were collected from sensors (the accelerometer and gyroscope 3-axial raw signals) of the Samsung Galaxy S II phone in the orginal UCI study.

-Variables:
+#####Qualitative Variables:
 * person : A unique label id assigned to each of the volunteer in this experiment.
 		```
 		1 through 30